getodk/docs/shared-src/docs-tech-guide.rst

 Read about the project and the community at `ODK-X's website`_.

-Get started with the docs by going to the `ODK Docs GitHub README`_.
+Get started with the docs by going to the `ODK-X Docs GitHub README`_.

 .. _ODK-X's website: https://odk-x.org
 .. _ODK-X Docs GitHub README: https://github.com/odk-x/docs/blob/master/README.md